Struggling to find the right words to describe yourself? You’re not alone.

 Words to describe yourself during a job interview

 “I’m a dependable cashier with experience handling transactions.
-I’m good at managing the cash register and helping customers.”
+I’m good at helping customers.”

 1. Ambitious